piiano/vault-deployments/aws-apprunner/README.md

 # terraform-piiano-vault-apprunner

 This module deploys Piiano vault for a given AWS region.
-It will outputs the private Piiano-vault URL region post deployment.
+It will outputs the private Vault URL post deployment.

 ## Installed Components